tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A client-facing server has a set of known ECHConfig values, with corresponding private keys.
-This set SHOULD contain the currently published values, as well as previous values that may still be in use.
-For example, clients may cache DNS records up to a TTL or longer.
+This set SHOULD contain the currently published values, as well as previous values that may still be in use, since clients may cache DNS records up to a TTL or longer.

 {{client-facing-server}} describes a trial decryption process for decrypting the ClientHello.
 This can impact performance when the client-facing server maintains